HiiragiKano/seminar-slides/slide.md

     Open the ETM and sysdig at the same time is 0.47%.

-###

-Due to the USB disk I/O limitation, we need to use ssd to test the ETM writting overhead further.
+Due to the USB disk I/O limitation, we need to use ssd to test the ETM copy overhead further.

 ---

 ## Plan

 - POCs collection and Evaluation

 - Switch to SSD and test the overhead